Experiential learning plays a positive role in the career outcomes of our college graduates and is an important curricular option for IWU students.

 are a powerful way for you to develop a portfolio of experiences to ensure you are a competitive candidate!

 To get started on securing your next internship, meet with the Biology and Pre-Health Career Advisor Michele Darnell to learn how to find various types of internships.
-Many biology students are interested in pursuing professions in medicine and health care (link to pre-health webpage) and she can assist in locating, and placement into, shadowing experiences.
+Many biology students are interested in pursuing professions in medicine and health care and she can assist in locating, and placement into, shadowing experiences.

 In addition, the Hart Career Center maintains a list of paid/unpaid internships which can be accessed by handshake and can also help with writing your resume and cover letter, and practice interviews.